 Date: Jan 30-Feb 8; Aug 8-12; Winter Solstice; Feb 24-29; Winter; December

-Attributed Substances & Ingredients: Gold, Balm, Cedar, Vetivert, Lemon, Patchouli, Sandalwood, Cedar, Vetivert, Sandalwood, Patchouli
+Attributed Substances & Ingredients: Gold, Balm, Cedar, Vetivert, Lemon, Patchouli, Sandalwood, Cedar, Vetivert, Patchouli

 Belial is a prolific shapeshifter known to manifest as two figures illustrating diametric opposites.
 He commonly assumes appearances like skeletal figures and draconic anthropoids, but will manifest as human on occasion– he’ll even shapeshift to a human form in front of you if you’re upset and open up to him.
 It is generally agreed upon that Belial is a harsh master, but he is known to be understanding as well.

-Abrahamic demonology describes Belial as a spirit of hostility, lawlessness, trickery, sin, and fornication– the acting patron of heretics and polytheists who is said to have instructed Egyptians in sorcery (note: Egyptians referred to Egypt as Kemet or Khem, which is where the word “alchemy” comes from).
+Abrahamic demonology describes Belial as a spirit of hostility, lawlessness, trickery, sin, and fornication– the acting patron of heretics and polytheists who is said to have instructed Egyptians in sorcery.
 The demon embodies the beauty of the Earth and teaches us to see the beauty in all things.
 According to S. Conolly, he typifies a balance between mental, physical, and spiritual consciousness.

 Belial is widely viewed as the quintessential earth elemental, but there is more to him than that.
-He has a less well-known attribution to fire as well.
+He has less well-known attributions to fire, and in my personal gnosis, water as well.
 Mark Allan Smith has claimed that Belial is a Triple God.
-He is listed amongst the Nine Demonic Divinities, Three Rulers of the Trans-Qliphothic Veils, Nine Kings of the Goetia, Four Cardinal Princes, the Trident of Primal Craft, and Nine Demonic Gatekeepers.
-Certain entries in Hebrew scripture predicted that Belial would attempt to impersonate Jesus to manipulate the Samaritans, which must have been hilarious.
+He is listed amongst the Nine Demonic Divinities, the Three Rulers of the Trans-Qliphothic Veils, the Nine Kings of the Goetia, the Four Cardinal Princes, and the Nine Demonic Gatekeepers.
+Certain entries in Hebrew scripture predicted that Belial would attempt to impersonate Jesus to manipulate the Samaritans, which I imagine would be hilarious.